5 Reasons to Use Executive Search Research to Source Candidates

 4. To Get Market Intelligence

 Not only can executive search research firms identify, source, and screen candidates, but they can also collect competitor information through market research.
 You can get org charts of external companies, find out details like what healthcare benefits, incentives, and salaries they offering, how long someone has worked at the company, and other important information.
-Experienced research firms like Corporate Navigators not only find in-depth market research recruitment information about companies in America, but can look into companies around the world.

 5. To Assist Executive Recruiting Firms